-While being declined for life insurance is never a good experience, it is not the dead-end when it comes to securing financial protection for your family.
+While being declined for life insurance is never a good experience, it is not a dead-end when it comes to securing financial protection for your family.

 If you had been “rated” or “declined” for coverage in the past, it doesn’t mean that you have to live without life insurance in the future.
 It just means that you probably have applied to the wrong company.

-Life insurance companies use underwriting to determine how much your premium will be but also if you will qualify for coverage.
+Life insurance companies use underwriting to determine how much your premium will be and also if you will qualify for coverage.
 You see, every life insurance company has different underwriting guidelines for every health condition.
-Just because Company “A” has declined you, doesn’t mean the next company won’t approve your application.
+Just because Company “A” has declined, you don’t mean the next company won’t approve your application.

 The good news is that you can still get life insurance even with a past declined life insurance application.